 Significant growth in the greenhouse sector has led to a number of customer connection requests in the Windsor-Essex region that are expected to exceed the capacity of the existing transmission system in the area.
 The new switching station ("Lakeshore TS") at the Learnington Junction has been installed and all four of the existing circuits have been cut over.
-There is ongoing work for loads to be connected by radial circuits from Lakeshore TS and to install the new Lakeshore RAS.
-Operational measures available will be restrictive over the course of this period.
-During this time, system resiliency will be reduced and, per market rule exemption 1359, certain customers in the area may experience a lower level of reliability.
+New loads are starting to connect to the first South Middle Rd. load station connected by radial circuits from Lakeshore TS, and work is on-going for the second load station.
+The new Lakeshore RAS has been installed, and resulting operational measures available will be restrictive over the course of this period.
+During this time, system resiliency will be reduced, and per market rule exemption 1359, certain customers in the area may experience a lower level of reliability.